BSSN formalism

-The BSSN formalism is a formalism of general relativity that was developed by Thomas W. Baumgarte, Stuart L. Shapiro, Masaru Shibata and Takashi Nakamura between 1987 and 1999.
+The BSSN formalism (Baumgarte, Shapiro, Shibata, Nakamura formalism) is a formalism of general relativity that was developed by Thomas W. Baumgarte, Stuart L. Shapiro, Masaru Shibata and Takashi Nakamura between 1987 and 1999.
 It is a modification of the ADM formalism developed during the 1950s.

 The ADM formalism is a Hamiltonian formalism that does not permit stable and long-term numerical simulations.
 In the BSSN formalism, the ADM equations are modified by introducing auxiliary variables.
 The formalism has been tested for a long-term evolution of linear gravitational waves and used for a variety of purposes such as simulating the non-linear evolution of gravitational waves or the evolution and collision of black holes.